As a career driven woman should I be giving this more thought?

 Growing up I've always known that IF I got married it wouldn't be until later in life and IF I had kids it wouldn't be until my mid maybe even late 30s, possibly 40s.
 I know there are people out there gasping at the thought but I know I'm not alone in this.
 More women, especially Millennial women, are waiting to have children until later in life due to a number of reasons.
 My personal reason, I want my career first.

-So in thinking about this I did some research into what it would look like if I did or if I didn't do this.
+So in thinking about this, I did some research into what it would look like if I did or if I didn't do this.

 IF I DID

 - One it wouldn't be cheap and it's a process.
 Don't faint, but costs for this procedure can run anywhere between $7,500 to $12,000 per harvesting round, sometimes you don't get enough good eggs the first go around (not to make you sound like a damn chicken).
-Plus the cost of medications I would have to take in preparation, which are sometimes covered by your insurance, and the roughly $800 a year to store the eggs.
+Plus the cost of medications I would have to take in preparation, which is sometimes covered by your insurance, and the roughly $800 a year to store the eggs.

 - If I'm serious about freezing my eggs doctors say, "the sooner the better."
-The American Pregnancy Association says, egg quality and quantity begin to decline in your 30s and 40s.
+The American Pregnancy Association says egg quality and quantity begin to decline in your 30s and 40s.
 According to the American Society of Reproductive Medicine, egg freezing is best done in your 20s and 30s and shouldn't be a done if you are over 38 years old.

 - It would give me piece of mind.
 I know this sounds weird since I don't know if I want to have children but I do know myself well enough to know that my mind can change.
-So in essence I'm asking myself how much is it worth to me to be able to have the option to change my mind?
-Plus this is a nice back up plan if I find that I've waited too long to have kids.
+So, in essence, I'm asking myself how much is it worth to me to be able to have the option to change my mind?
+Plus this is a nice backup plan if I find that I've waited too long to have kids.